fenago/software-dev-ecosystem/md/lab12_ai_code.md

    **"I got the following error.
 How can I fix this?"**

 #### Analyzing ChatGPT Suggestions
-1. Look at the structure of the code and see if it follows standard Node.js conventions (e.g., using `console.log`, proper syntax, etc.).
+Look at the structure of the code and see if it follows standard Node.js conventions (e.g., using `console.log`, proper syntax, etc.).
-2. If ChatGPT suggests installing a package or using a module, verify that you have the module installed by running `npm install <module-name>` if needed.

 ---